Who voices Bluey and Bingo? Bluey creator Joe Brumm shares behind-the-scenes secrets

 Lin-Manuel Miranda

-Visiting Australia and Ludo Studio in Brisbane where Bluey is created, Lin-Manuel spoke about his affection for the show.
+While visiting Australia and Ludo Studio in Brisbane, where Bluey comes to life, Lin-Manuel expressed his deep affection for the show.

 “It was really special, really kismet, that the show that got us through the pandemic and, really, the only show everyone in our family can agree on … is made here in Brisbane.”